AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 ---

-### Step 2.
-Prepare the Spectra Files

-#### 2.1 Reference the HSQC spectra in Topspin

-- If you don't have the **BioTop** Topspin extension, install the spectrometer-related dependencies by running `expinstall` and keeping the default values.
-- Open the `1H-15N HSQC` spectrum and issue the command `btproc biorefonly`.
-If the temperature is not `298 K`, then you have to manually do spectral referencing by setting it in the `btproc` browser window.
-- Do the same for the `1H-13C HSQC`.
-The `2rr` files will be updated automatically.
-- You do not need to reference the `4D HCNH NOESY` because this will be compensated for by aligning to the HSQC spectra during peak picking.

 #### 2.2 Convert Spectra to UCSF Format

 Enter the directory where each spectrum is saved in Bruker format and run `bruk2ucsf` from there—running it from another directory will fail.